ZERICO2005/toolchain/docs/headers/boot_sprintf.rst

     int boot_asprintf(char **restrict p_buffer, const char *restrict format, ...)

 Because the OS does not provide `vsprintf`, `boot_snprintf` and `boot_asprintf` are implemented as macros.
-This means that :code:`...` or :code:`__VA_ARGS__` will be evaluated twice when the macro is expanded. `sprintf` is traditionally "unsafe" because a maximum output length cannot be specified.
+This means that :code:`...` or :code:`__VA_ARGS__` will be evaluated twice when the macro is expanded. `sprintf` is traditionally "unsafe" because a maximum output length cannot be specified, which can cause buffer overflows.
 By writing to an unmapped memory address :code:`0xFC1000`, `boot_sprintf` can safely write up to ~258000 bytes which can then be used to determine the length of the output.

 replacing printf functions
 ----------------------------